Monike123/SunClassifier/README.md

-Awesome!
-Here's a full professional `README.md` for your **Star Classifier** project, complete with:

-- 🌟 Description
-- 🛠 Installation & Usage
-- 📸 Project Preview (we'll generate an image too)
-- 📁 File Structure
-- 📜 Tech Stack
-- 🤝 Contributing
-- 🪐 License

----

-## 🛰️ Star Classifier: Predict Stellar Types from Astronomical Data
+# 🛰️ Star Classifier: Predict Stellar Types from Astronomical Data

 **Star Classifier** is an interactive web application built using Flask that allows users to predict the type of a star based on its astronomical properties such as temperature, luminosity, radius, magnitude, color, and spectral class.